arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_WNS Flow Diagram_

-In this exercise you will learn how to send a toast notification from the Web API service (Web Site) to the registered clients (Windows Store applications) whenever a new customer is added.
+In this exercise you will learn how to send a toast notification from the Web API service (Web site) to the registered clients (Windows Store applications) whenever a new customer is added.

 A toast notification is a transient message to the user that contains relevant, time-sensitive information and provides quick access to related content in an app.
 It can appear whether you are in another app, the Start screen, the lock screen, or on the desktop.
 Toasts should be viewed as an invitation to return to your app to follow up on something of interest.

-> **Note:** If you are using Visual Studio 2013 Professional or higher, you are provided with two solutions named **Begin.All.sln** and **End.All.sln** with the Web Api and the StyleUI projects together in the **Source/Ex3-Notifications/Begin** and **Source/Ex3-Notifications/End** respective folders of this lab.
+> **Note:** If you are using Visual Studio 2013 Professional or higher, you are provided with two solutions named **Begin.All.sln** and **End.All.sln** with the Web API and the Windows Store projects together in the **Source/Ex3-Notifications/Begin** and **Source/Ex3-Notifications/End** respective folders of this lab.

 <a name="Ex3Task1" />
 #### Task 1 - Registering the Customer Manager Application for Push Notifications####

 Before you can send notifications through WNS, you must register your application with the Windows developer center that supports the end-to-end process for submitting, certifying, and managing applications for sale in the Windows Store.
-When you register your application with the Dashboard, you are given credentials — a Package security identifier (SID) and a secret key — which your Web Site will use to authenticate itself with WNS.
+When you register your application with the Dashboard, you are given credentials — a Package security identifier (SID) and a secret key — which your Web site will use to authenticate itself with WNS.

 In this task you will obtain the information that will be needed to enable your application to communicate with WNS and Live Connect.

 1. In Visual Studio, continue working with the solutions obtained from the previous exercise.
-If you did not executed the previous exercise you can open **WebApi.sln** with **Visual Studio Express 2013 for Web** and **CustomerManager.sln** with **Visual Studio Express 2013 for Windows 8.1**, both located in the **Source/Ex3-Notifications/Begin** folder of this lab.
+If you did not executed the previous exercise you can open **WebApi.sln** with **Visual Studio Express 2013 for Web** and **CustomerManager.sln** with **Visual Studio Express 2013 for Windows**, both located in the **Source/Ex3-Notifications/Begin** folder of this lab.

 1. If you opened the **WebApi** begin solution, deploy it configuring the **CustomerContext** connection string to point to a Windows Azure SQL Database.
 [Exercise 2 - Task 2](#Ex2Task2) instructs how to do this.